ok-omes-escrow/LIB_GraphAPI/README.md

 - [Back to menu](#features)

-## Activity 4: Get Files¬ or Folders
+## Activity 4: Get Files or Folders

 ### Details:
 This activity uses the Microsoft Graph API to retrieve the Files and Folders in a specified SharePoint site.